mshumer/gpt-investor/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+Some known improvement areas:
+- improve the industry analysis module to use real-time data

 ## Contact

 Matt Shumer - [@mattshumer_](https://twitter.com/mattshumer_)